Berry-Esseen Bounds for Projection Parameters and Partial Correlations with Increasing Dimension: Introduction

-where $q$ is the number of finite moments of $Y-X^T\beta$, assumed to satisfy $q \geq 4 \log(n)/(\log(n) - 2)$.
-If $q \ge 5$, this requirement reduces to $d = o(\sqrt{n})$, a scaling that has become known informally as the ``Portnoy rate,'' based on a body of work by \cite{Portnoy84,Portnoy85,Portnoy86,Portnoy88} and others, though with different settings, techniques and assumptions.
-To the best of our knowledge, this is the sharpest result in the mis-specified case.
+where $q_x$ is the number of finite moments of $X$ and $q$ is the number of finite moments of $Y-X^T\beta$.
+If $q_x \ge 8$, this requirement reduces to the familiar scaling of $d = o(\sqrt{n})$, which has been found, among others, by \cite{Portnoy84,Portnoy85,Portnoy86,portnoy1987central,Portnoy88},~\cite{bickel1983bootstrapping}, ~\cite{mammen1993}~\cite{He2000} and~\cite{spokoiny2012parametric}, though with different settings, techniques and assumptions.
+To the best of our knowledge, ours is the sharpest result in the mis-specified case and one that relies on the weakest assumptions on the data-generating distribution.
 Our finite sample bounds immediately yield practicable simultaneous confidence intervals for the projection parameters, constructed either through a simple Bonferroni or {\v{S}}id{\'a}k correction, or using the bootstrap (see Theorem~\ref{thm:multiplier-bootstrap-consistency}), a more laborious but sharper method.
-Furthermore, in all these cases, the length of the (simultaneous) confidence intervals for the entries of the $\beta$ is of order $1/\sqrt{n}$, independently of the dimension.
-It is noteworthy that the final scaling requirement of $d = o(\sqrt{n})$ is imposed to ensure consistency in the operator norm of the sandwich estimator (see Theorem~\ref{thm:main-rates-thm-OLS-independence}).
+Furthermore, in all these cases, the length of the (simultaneous) confidence intervals for the entries of the $\beta$ can be of order $1/\sqrt{n}$, independently of the dimension.
+It is noteworthy that the most favorable scaling requirement of $d = o(\sqrt{n})$ is also needed to ensure consistency (in the operator norm) of the sandwich estimator; see Lemma~\ref{lem:sandwich-variance-error-control}.
 We conjecture that such scaling cannot be weakened while retaining the parametric rate of $n^{-1/2}$ for accuracy.
-Finally, we mention that by using instead more general high-dimensional Berry-Esseen bounds for convex sets as in \cite{bentkus2003dependence,raivc2019multivariate}, we can achieve coverage rates with a root-n dependence on $n$ but with a much worse scaling in $d$, namely $d = o(n^{2/7})$.

 \item Leveraging these results and the mathematical relationship between partial correlations and projection parameters, in Theorem \ref{thm:Berry-Esseen-bound-partial-corr} we derive a Berry-Esseen bound for the $d\times d$ matrix of partial correlations corresponding to a sub-Gaussian random vector $X\in\mathbb{R}^d$, which in turns yield simultaneous confidence intervals for the partial correlation parameters.